 Section One - Core Courses.
 Core courses are required and count towards the Bachelor of Arts degree.
-These courses are organized into six (6) Core Clusters: Humanities, Social and Behavioral Sciences, Math and Natural Science, Fine Arts and Modern Language, Foundation Studies and Electives.
+These courses are organized into six (6) Core Clusters: Communication, Humanities/Fine Arts,Natural Science/Mathematics, Social/Behavioral Sciences, Foundation Studies, and Electives.
 Students must complete 60 hours of Core Courses.

 Section Two - Bible and Theology Major Courses.
-There is only one Bachelor of Arts major at American Baptist College, therefore all Bachelor of Arts students are required to fulfill these major course requirements.
+There is only one Bachelor of Arts in Bible and Theology major at American Baptist College, therefore all Bachelor of Arts students are required to fulfill these major course requirements.
 Th 101 Intro to Theology and Th 115 Intro to the Academic Study of the Bible are both prerequisites for all Bible and Theology courses.
 Students must complete 42 hours of Major Courses.